top of page

 Benefits of Strong Social Connections

 Humans are naturally social beings.
-Positive relationships provide support, reduce feelings of loneliness, and encourage healthy behaviors.
+Positive relationships provide support, reduce feelings of loneliness, and encourage healthy behaviours.
 Research shows that people with strong social ties have:

 • Lower risk of heart disease and high blood pressure